vipkum2/Jungle/README.md

 I have used BDD Model to setup this Framework.
 For that I have used Gherkin(Cucumber) language with Cypress and JavaScript.
 To start follow below steps.

-# Run directly from GitHub Actions, no need to clone:
+# Run directly from GitHub Actions:

 Open the repo on git hub web: https://github.com/vipkum2/Jungle